Adam Gontier: Notable works and collaborations

+On January 24, 2020, Breaking Benjamin released their compilation album, Aurora, that included Gontier on the track "Dance with the Devil".
+In 2021, Gontier released a song for PUBG Mobile titled, "Tidal Wave".
+In January 2023, he was featured on Skillet's song "Finish Line", on the deluxe edition of Dominion.
+Gontier formed a new project called Diviidedby together with former USS MC Jason "Human Kebab" Parsons in April 2023.
+In late 2023, he was featured on the 2023 version of "Let the Sparks Fly" by Thousand Foot Krutch.
+Gontier was featured on the single "Why Is Love So Hard" by Peyton Parrish, released in May 2024.

 Awards

-Gontier has won two BMI pop awards as well as Billboards "Rock Single of the Year".
+In 2004, Gontier was named on Chart Attack magazine's "20 Sexiest Canadian Musicians" list.
+In 2006, Gontier and Three Days Grace won the Billboard Music Awards for Rock Single of the Year.
+In 2008, Gontier won the BMI Pop Awards.
 Michael Bell handed him the "Big Time Award", at the 2012 "Wire Awards".
 Gontier was inducted into the Norwood District High School Hall of Honor in July 2022 along with Brad and Matt Walst.

 Personal life

-Gontier married Naomi Faith Brewer in 2004.
+Gontier married Naomi Faith Brewer in May 2004.
 The couple divorced in 2013.
 He married Jeanie Marie Larsen in March 2015.
+His cousin, Cale Gontier, is the bass player for Art of Dying and Saint Asonia.
+As of 2023, he resides in Nashville, Tennessee.

-In 2005, he went into rehabilitation at the CAMH (Centre for Addiction and Mental Health) in Toronto, where he wrote many of the songs for One-X, including "Never Too Late", which was co-written by Adam's ex-wife, Naomi Faith Brewer.
-Both Gontier and Brewer wrote the video for the song, and she also appears in the video.
-While in CAMH in Toronto, Gontier wrote "Pain", "Animal I Have Become", "Get Out Alive", "Over and Over", and "Gone Forever".
+In 2005, Gontier went into rehabilitation at the CAMH (Centre for Addiction and Mental Health) in Toronto, where he wrote many of the songs for One-X, including "Pain", "Animal I Have Become", "Get Out Alive", "Over and Over", "Never Too Late" and "Gone Forever".
 A docu-drama about his addiction, Behind the Pain, was released in 2007.
 Gontier has been open about his struggles with mental health.
 He stated that he relapsed in 2017 and went into a treatment center.
 Since then, Gontier has been sober and stated that he has "no plans on going back to a dark place anytime soon."

-Gontier is a fan of the Toronto Blue Jays and Houston Texans.